 Back in the 1950s, Allen and Margaret’s bassinet-making technology was on the cutting edge.
 Today, we still are.
 We’ve invested millions in equipment that lets us do more for our customers, like 4-axis fully-robotic trimming and the largest thermoforming capabilities on the west coast.

-Our company’s also inherited Allan’s habit of telling it like it is.
+Our company’s also inherited Allen’s habit of telling it like it is.
 For more than half a century, Ray Products customers have known that we’re always good for a straight answer.

-If you’re interested in working with a plastics manufacturer that combines the latest thermoforming technology with a half-century’s worth of reputation, we’d love to hear from you.
+If you’re interested in working with a plastics manufacturer that combines the latest thermoforming technology with 70 years worth of reputation, we’d love to hear from you.

 Ray Products Opens In Alhambra1949

 Allen and Margaret Ray found Ray Products in a 1,000 sq. ft. warehouse at 703 S. Palm in Alhambra, originally as a custom fabrication shop.
 They purchase the company's first thermoforming machine in 1952.